rkeet/zf-doctrine-encrypt/README.md

 ### Encryption

-Simple, consider that you have an `Address` Entity, which under upcoming [EU GDPR regulation](https://www.eugdpr.org/) requires parts of the address, such as the street, to be encrypted.
+Simple, consider that you have an `Address` Entity, which under the [EU GDPR regulation](https://www.eugdpr.org/) requires parts of the address, such as the street, to be encrypted.
 This uses the key & salt required for the config by default